Transversals as generating sets in finitely generated groups: An application of shifting boxes: finding primitive elements

-so $N$ contains the primitive element $z_n$.
-Thus we conclude that if $N$ contains no primitive element then $\tilde{\Gamma}_n(G)$ and $\Gamma_n(G)$ are disconnected.
-Hence there are examples of infinite finitely generated groups $G$ with $\Gamma_n(G)$ disconnected by the papers cited above, but a normal subgroup $N$ of finite index containing no primitive element and with $d(F_n/N)<n$ would give rise to a finite group $G$ and integer $n>d(G)$ with $\Gamma_n(G)$ disconnected; it is currently unknown whether such a group exists or not.

-Our shifting boxes technique enables us to explore the location of primitive elements relative to cosets of a finite index subgroups, in the following ways:
+Our shifting boxes technique enables us to explore the location of primitive elements relative to cosets of a finite index subgroups, in the following ways.
+We write $[n]$ for the set of integers $\{1, \ldots, n\}$, and $X \Delta Y$ for symmetric difference.

-\begin{thm} Let $G$ be any group with $d(G)=n$, and $H$ a subgroup of finite index in $G$ with $[G:H] < n+ 2^{n}$.
-Then at least one of the following occur: \\ $1$. $H$ contains at least one primitive element of $G$. \\ $2$. $H$ contains the square of every primitive element of $G$. \end{thm}
+\begin{lem} Let $G$ be any group with $d(G)=n$, and $H$ a subgroup of finite index in $G$ with $[G:H] < 3 \cdot 2^{n-1}$.
+If $H$ contains no primitive elements of $G$, then $H$ contains the square of every primitive element of $G$. \end{lem}